Arsive02/Kuzhal-Flute/README.md

 # Kuzhal-Flute

 This is an open-source app designed to teach and assist users in learning the flute.
 The app integrates different styles from various regions into one platform.
 This long-term project aims to benefit everyone, including experienced flutists (flautists).

+### Project name:
+குழல் (Kuzhal) - Flute

 ### Features
 - Interactive tutorials for beginners